Bergam0t/quarto_r_shinylive_test/README.md

 - Does not work truly standalone (e.g. you couldn't email this out)
 - Does work on Posit Cloud Connect when hosting through the 'quarto' route.
+- Doesn't use plotly version of spc charts as that's not on CRAN yet and easier to just not deal with that

 Issues encountered: